 I have a wide foot with Egyptian-shaped toes, so I am pretty impressed with how comfortable I find the NIAD VCS.
 Even now, as I sit here and compare it to my other ‘wide’ shoes, I can’t understand what voodoo magic has allowed these shoes to feel so damn comfortable.

-As this is a synthetic climbing shoe, there is minimal stretch to be had here.
-I did find the shoe stretch slightly after breaking them in, although the addition of a non-stretch liner in the footbed of the toe-box ensures the shoe stretches in the right areas and doesn’t leave any dead space.
+As this is a synthetic climbing shoe, there isn’t much stretch to be had here.
+I did find the shoe stretched slightly after breaking them in, although the addition of a non-stretch liner in the footbed of the toe box ensures the shoe stretches in the right areas and doesn’t leave any dead space